SEO Rankings Drop? Here Are 4 Steps to Recovery

 Once you’ve taken action to correct the issue, keep an eye on your rankings to see if they improve over the next several weeks.

-If you don’t see an improvement, you may need to go back to step two and reevaluate what caused the rankings decrease.
+If you don’t see an improvement, you may need to go back to step two and reevaluate what caused the rankings to decrease.

 Don’t forget to continue monitoring your rankings even after you see an improvement.
 This constant monitoring will help you catch any future issues early.